-- Break that 21 day target into weekly mile markers, consisting of small tasks and/or processes.
+- Break that 21 day or 30 day target into weekly mile markers, consisting of small tasks and/or processes.

 - Create a daily action plan for that week, which designates – in writing – which day and what time you will execute each day’s tasks and processes.
 Basically, you’re scheduling achievement appointments with yourself each day.

 - Once you’ve created the overall plan, set the plan aside, and focus only on the small steps you’ll take EACH DAY.

 - At the end of each week pull your plan out and check your progress.
 Adjust as needed, then create a new plan for the next week.
 You may even want to take a peek at your Vision Board, but set it aside again until you’re closer to the homestretch.

 Rally the team to walk through the steps above together

 How has believing these myths sabotaged your progress in the past?

 What changes can you implement THIS WEEK to position yourself for daily action?